-Prerequisite: English II or Enhanced English II
+Prerequisite: Enalish II or Enhanced Enalish II

 In this semester-long class, students will be introduced to Great Britain's literary contributions to the world.
 We will read and discuss works from the earliest settlements on the British Isles to the early 20th century.
+Students will study excerpts from Beowulf, Sir Gawain and the Green Knight, Pride and Prejudice, Jane Eyre and Jekyll and Hyde.
 Basic literary skills will be strengthened, focusing on students' ability to paraphrase as well as their ability to use the historical context of the stories that we read to deepen their understanding.
 Other areas of focus will include paragraph writing and effective note-taking.